layadang/monopoly-board-game/README.md

 We will find the best strategy for the four most common auction designs, described as:
 - **English auctions**: players continue to make higher bids until they are no longer willing to to pay higher than the last price
-- **Dutch auctions**: a high price is initally set and decreases until a player is willing to to pay the current price
+- **Dutch auctions**: a high price is initially set and decreases until a player is willing to to pay the current price
 - **Blind auctions**: players simultaneously bid a price without knowing the opponent's price, and the higher bid wins
 - **Vickery auctions**: the highest price bidder wins, but only has to pay the second-highest price